-Apart from the choice at the randomized bids, the survey also collects data on five major characteristics of the respondents' household which are economic, demographic, preferences and attitudes towards the environment, interest in and use of the affected natural resources, evaluations of the expected harm and prevention program, and interpretations of the payment mechanism.
-The economic and demographic variables include log income of the household (labeled \textit{linc}), whether household pays California taxes in 1994 (labeled \textit{notax}), and resides in Central Coast primary sampling unit (labeled \textit{ccoast}).
-Preference towards environment include indicator variables reflecting importance of preventing oil spills in coastal areas, (labeled \textit{coastip}), spending to protect wildlife (\textit{wildip}), and whether respondents consider themselves to be environmentalists or environmental activists (labeled \textit{envist}).
-The attitudinal characteristics, \textit{lowspend}, and \textit{payveh}, relate to respondents' attitudes towards government programs where \textit{lowspend} identifies people who do not consider spending as important whereas \textit{payveh} measures whether respondents consider taxes to be the appropriate payment method for protecting the environment.
-Variables reflecting interest and use of the affected natural resources are \textit{hwy1} (driving along the central coast on highway 1), and \textit{fambird} (familiarity with at least one of the five species of birds most often harmed by past oil spills).
-Variables measuring respondents' evaluations of the expected harm and prevention program include \textit{moreharm} (who think oil spills over the next decade would cause more harm than mentioned in survey), \textit{lessharm} (who think oil spills would cause less harm), \textit{pmworks} (who believe in the program's effectiveness in achieving the desired goal), and \textit{pnotwork} (those who had concerns regarding program's effectiveness).
-The final variables relate to respondents' interpretation of the payment mechanism, labeled \textit{paymore} (respondents who believe the tax amount to not be limited to one year), and \textit{protest} (those who protested that either the oil companies should pay for the program or who thought that the companies would pass the costs to consumers in the form of higher gas and oil prices).
+The survey also collects data on five major characteristics of the respondents' household which are economic, demographic, preferences and attitudes towards the environment, interest in and use of the affected natural resources, evaluations of the expected harm and prevention program, and interpretations of the payment mechanism.
+The economic and demographic variables include log-income of the household, whether household pays state taxes in 1994, and resides in the central coast primary sampling unit.
+Preference towards environment include indicator variables reflecting the importance of preventing oil spills in coastal areas, spending to protect wildlife, and whether respondents consider themselves to be environmentalists or environmental activists.
+The attitudinal characteristics relate to respondents' attitudes towards government programs such as whether people consider spending to be important and whether respondents consider taxes to be the appropriate payment method for protecting the environment.
+Variables reflecting interest and use of the affected natural resources are: driving along the central coast on highway 1 and familiarity with at least one of the five species of birds most often harmed by past oil spills.
+Variables measuring respondents' evaluations of the expected harm and prevention program include identifying people who think oil spills over the next decade would cause more harm than mentioned in survey, who think oil spills would cause less harm, those who believe in the program's effectiveness in achieving the desired goal, and those who have concerns regarding program's effectiveness.
+The final set of variables relate to respondents' interpretation of the payment mechanism, such as whether respondents believe the tax to not be limited to one year and those who protested that either the oil companies should pay for the program or those who thought that the companies would pass the costs to consumers in the form of higher gas and oil prices.